 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2002 by Djinn.
 This story is Rated PG.

-She saw Picard and Will as they walked past, both absorbed in whatever the Vulcan Ambassador was saying.
+She saw Picard and Will as they walked past, both absorbed in whatever the Vulcan ambassador was saying.
 They didn't see her.
-Not that she was doing anything wrong, she told herself as she took another sip of the rich beverage.
+Not that she was doing anything wrong.
 So what if she didn't have any business that required her to be in this section of Starfleet Command?
-So she was looking for one person in particular...that wasn't wrong.
-She smiled.
-She was getting as skilled as her mother at denial.
+So she was looking for one person in particular—that wasn't wrong. .

 "Get us some raktajinos, Worf.
 I think that last speaker could bore the horn off a targ."
 Chancellor Martok pushed past the bar and her, heading for a bank of replicators.
 "Why did I let you talk me into coming to this outreach conference?"